 Car wraps are typically legal, though there are always a few catches depending on unique circumstances.
 Unfortunately, there are a lot of misconceptions when it comes to car wraps.

 So while many people think that car wraps are illegal, this is not the case.
-Vinyl wraps and chrome car wraps are both legal in the U.S., but you should check with your state or city to see if any specific laws apply.
+Vinyl wraps are both legal in the U.S., but you should check with your state or city to see if any specific laws apply.

-Just make sure you do your research before choosing a car wrap for your vehicle.
+Make sure you do your research before choosing a car wrap for your vehicle.
 And always hire an experienced, reliable professional car wrap installer to ensure the best quality.
+If you’re looking to install fleet wraps in multiple states, a national professional, like National Car Wraps, can help you avoid any illegal designs.